Aruni Wijewardane

-Aruni Yasodha Wijewardane is a Sri Lankan diplomat and the current Foreign Secretary of Sri Lanka.
+Aruni Yasodha Wijewardane is a Sri Lankan diplomat who served as the Foreign Secretary of Sri Lanka from 2022 to 2024.
 Previously she served in several senior positions in the Ministry of Foreign Affairs of Sri Lanka, as well as overseas.
-From 2005 to 2008 she served as Ambassador of Sri Lanka to Austria and Permanent Representative to the International Organisations in Vienna.
+From 2005 to 2008 she served as Ambassador of Sri Lanka to Austria and Permanent Representative to the International Organizations in Vienna.
 In addition to her career at the Ministry of Foreign Affairs, she also served as an international civil servant, as Director of the Secretariat of the Policy Making Organs of the International Atomic Energy Agency (IAEA) from 2013 to 2020.

 Education

-Wijewardane holds an MPhil degree from the University of Cambridge, where she was a British Chevening Scholar.
+Wijewardane holds an MPhil degree from the University of Cambridge, where she was a Chevening Scholar.
 She also holds a master's degree from the University of Colombo and a bachelor's degree from the University of Western Australia.
 She speaks Sinhalese, English, French, and German.
 She attended secondary school at Ladies' College Colombo.